-We worked with the following crosssection of public transport users that have accessibility needs:
+We worked with the following cross-section of public transport users that have accessibility needs:

-- Six wheelchair users.
+- 6 wheelchair users

-- 13 people from the blind community.
+- 13 people from the blind community (blind, vision-impaired, deaf-blind, and low vision)

-- Two who were hard of hearing or deaf.
+- 2 who were hard of hearing or deaf

-- 11 neurodiverse people or those with neurological or cognitive conditions.
+- 11 neurodivergent people or those with neurological or cognitive conditions.

-- Three people with invisible disabilities.
+- 3 people with invisible disabilities

-- Eight participants from Age Concern.
+- 8 participants from Age Concern

-- 14 bus drivers.
+- 14 bus drivers

-Participants were asked to take us, step-bystep, through a common public transport journey; and we listened to their ideas and to why their request for improvements is important to them.
+Participants were asked to take us, step-by-step, through a common public transport journey We listened to their ideas and to why their request for improvements is important to them.